Making bags with panels is very easy and quick!

 Do you know panel sewing?

-When my supplier showed me the bag panels, I didn't hesitate long about the choice of patterns to offer in the shop and the one I was going to sew to present these gems to you!
+When my supplier showed me the bag panels, I didn’t hesitate long about which patterns to offer in the shop and which one I would sew to present these gems to you!

 So let’s talk about these panels and especially how to use them.